Finalist for the 2018 John W. Campbell Memorial Award for best science fiction novel of the year

 “Savvy political thriller meets ripping pulp adventure—a marriage made in page-turning, thought-provoking heaven…A story of valiant heart and brain up against the worst architectures of greed and power.” —Jessica Reisman, SESFA award-winning author of Substrate Phantoms

-“Compelling, startling…the best book I read [this year].” — Endless Bookshelf
+“Hands down the best book I read [this year]: dark, nimble, hilarious, deeply alarming, truly American.” — Endless Bookshelf

 “A near-future American dystopia that feels ripped straight from a panicked Tweetstream near you.”—Barnes & Noble Sci-Fi & Fantasy Blog